ankitmawle/ankitmawle/README.md

 ---

-> “The most beautiful code is the one that bridges worlds—hardware and software, human and machine.”
+> _“Systems are the new software.
+Build them thoughtfully, and they’ll shape the world.”_

 ✨ _Thanks for stopping by!_ Let’s build the future.